sci-42ver/SICP_SDF/sicp_notes.md

 - > substitution is no longer an adequate model of procedure application.
 (We will see why this is so in Section 3.1.3.)
 - > In Section 3.2 we will introduce such a model, together with an explanation of set! and local variables.
 - > since formal parameters are already local. is will be clearer aer the discussion of the environment model of evaluation in Section 3.2.
 (See also *Exercise 3.10*.)
+- > In Section 3.2 we will see how environments play this role of “place” in our computational model.
+- > e complexity of imperative programs becomes even worse if we consider applications in which several processes execute concurrently.
+We will return to this in Section 3.4
+- > In Section 3.3 we will see much more complex examples, such as “distinct” compound data structures that share parts
+- > execute concurrently.
+We will return to this in Section 3.4.
 ### 4
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.